 This "shared fault" issue is especially crucial in Virginia, which follows a very strict rule regarding what you can recover in court if you are found to be partially at fault for causing a car accident.

-Vehicle owners in Virginia are not required to purchase car insurance, as long as they pay a $500 uninsured motor vehicle fee to the Virginia Department of Motor Vehicles.
+Vehicle owners in Virginia aren't required to purchase car insurance, as long as they pay a $500 uninsured motor vehicle fee to the Virginia Department of Motor Vehicles.

 But if a driver does have car insurance in Virginia, certain minimum coverage requirements must be met.
-(Get the details: Virginia Car Insurance Rules.)
+(Get the details on Virginia's car insurance rules.)

-If your medical bills and other damages exceed those minimums, but the other driver carries no additional coverage (or no coverage at all), then an insurance settlement may not cover your losses.
-In that situation, you may want to talk to an attorney about your other options.
+If your medical bills and other damages exceed those minimums, an insurance settlement may not cover your losses.
+In that situation (or when the other driver is uninsured), you may want to talk to an attorney about your other options.

 In Rebecca's case, her out-of-pocket (compensatory) damages total $59,000.
 The breakdown looks like this: